anthonyborriello/weather-util-web/README.md

 ## Web Installation

-1. Copy the project .php files into your web directory:
+1. Copy the project PHP file(s) into your web directory:

 ```
 /var/www/html/